Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Introduction

 \section{Introduction}

 A primary driving science case for the Habitable Worlds Observatory (HWO) is the high-contrast imaging of potentially Earth-like planets, or exoEarth candidates (EECs).
-The Astro2020 Decadal Survey recommended a quantitative science goal of detecting and characterizing 25 EECs\cite{astro2020}, i.e., the EEC yield.
-This in turn led to the recommendation of a $\sim$6 m inscribed diameter (ID) for HWO, roughly based on the expectation value of blind survey EEC yields from Ref.~\citenum{stark2019}.
+The Astro2020 Decadal Survey recommended a quantitative science goal of detecting and characterizing 25 EECs\cite{astro2020} with a $\sim$6 m inscribed diameter (ID) telescope, roughly based on the expectation value of blind survey EEC yields from Ref.~\citenum{stark2019}.
 However, assuming few EECs have been detected prior to launch\cite{morgan2021a}, HWO's blind survey detection rates will be probabilistic, with many factors affecting our chances of success.
 As such, the EEC yield for HWO cannot be known exactly in advance and is more accurately represented as a distribution.
-We can estimate and use this distribution to quantify our probability of achieving the EEC science goals for HWO.
-We can also adopt design choices that shift this distribution to higher yields, building ``science margin" in to the mission design, so that we can ensure HWO has a higher chance of achieving its goals.
-This same science margin, if designed properly, can also help budget against performance degradation.

 There are multiple astrophysical uncertainties that will ultimately lead to uncertainties in HWO's direct imaging exoplanet yield for a blind survey.
 Some of these are unavoidable while others could conceivably be reduced with future observations.
 Previous studies have examined some of these sources of uncertainty, but have mostly treated them in isolation from one another.
 Ref. \citenum{savransky2016} was the first to include exoplanet sampling uncertainties, but did not account for some other uncertainties like the exozodi distribution, while Ref. \citenum{stark2014} looked only at the impact of median exoplanet albedo and exozodi independently.
 Other studies that have combined multiple sources of uncertainty have been incomplete and adopted rudimentary methods.
 Refs. \citenum{luvoirfinalreport} and \citenum{habexfinalreport} attempted to simultaneously incorporate many sources of astrophysical uncertainty into the yield calculations, but ignored exoplanet albedo, simplified the treatment of exozodi uncertainty, and did not have a well-informed distribution of possible exoplanet occurrence rates.
 Here we perform a more complete study of the impact of astrophysical uncertainties on EEC yields.